stephanieruiz1/bikesharing/README.md

 ![user_weekday](https://github.com/stephanieruiz1/bikesharing/blob/main/images/user_weekday.png)

 ## Summary:
-The highest users are male subcribers and use the same route for work
+The highest users are male subcribers and use the same route for work.
+Weekend useage are spread thorugh the day.
+Weekday useage are concetrated early in the morning and afternoon.
+This shows that males usually wants a bike to ride at the same time on week days.
+##### 2 additional visualizations are suggested for future analysis
+1) Make sure Des Moines street infrastructure can handle so many bikes
+2) is it affordable to repair bikes or build bike stations

 [link to dashboard](https://public.tableau.com/app/profile/stephanie2676/viz/NYC_challenge/Story1?publish=yes)